ember-learn/guides-source/guides/release/using-typescript/application-development/testing.md

-Testing with TypeScript mostly works just the same as you'd expect in a non-TypeScript Ember application—so if you're just starting out with Ember, we recommend you read the official Ember [Testing Guides](https://guides.emberjs.com/release/testing/) first.
-The rest of this guide assumes you're already comfortable with testing in Ember!
+**Note:** 🚧 This section is under construction! 🏗️ The content here may not be fully up to date!

-When working with TypeScript in Ember tests, there are a few differences in your experience, and there are also differences in how you should handle testing app code vs. addon code.
+When working with TypeScript in [Ember tests][testing], there are a few differences in your experience, and there are also differences in how you should handle testing app code vs. addon code.

-### App tests
+## App tests

-One major difference when working with TypeScript in _app_ code is that once your app is fully converted, there are a bunch of kinds of tests you just don't need to write any more: things like testing bad inputs to functions.
+One major difference when working with TypeScript in _app_ code is that once your app is _fully_ converted, there are several kinds of tests you just don't need to write any more: things like testing bad inputs to functions.
 We'll use an admittedly silly and contrived example here, an `add` function to add two numbers together, so that we can focus on the differences between JavaScript and TypeScript, rather than getting hung up on the details of this particular function.

 First, the function we're testing might look like this.